AbigailSmith21/AbigailSmith21.github.io/about-my-mentor.md

 ## About My Mentor

-My mentor, Dr. Chris Crawford from the University of Alabama, is a researcher who’s work focuses on Brain-Computer Interfaces, as well as Human-Robot Interaction.
-His work aims to leverage novel neurophysiological sensing technologies, software engineering, and robotics to create tools and applications that support the exploration of Brain-Robot Interaction.
+My mentor, Blessing Adeika from Morgan State University,she is a researcher who’s interest focuses on AI/ML applications in Neuroscience and Disease Detection.
+Miss Adeika, has a Ph.D Computer and Electrical Systems;her previous research includes DNA Sequencing using ML.
+In addition, she is the Author for "Ensemble and Transformer Models for Infectious Disease Prediction".

 [Mentor's Website](https://htilua.org/about-the-pi)